 Carl Heese

-I'm an Assistant Professor at Hong Kong University.
-Before that, I was an Assistant Professor at University of Vienna, and received my Ph.D. from the University of Bonn in 2020.
+I'm an Assistant Professor at The University of Hong Kong (HKU) Before that, I was an Assistant Professor at University of Vienna, and received my Ph.D. from the University of Bonn in 2020.

 Email: heese(at)hku.hk